achristen/Meteobike/QGIS-Analysis/readme.md

 ### Merge data from the DEM with the Meteobike data

-To attribute data from a raster dataset to the point-measurements, go to the menu `Processing` > `Toolbox`.
+To attribute data from a raster dataset to the point measurements, go to the menu `Processing` > `Toolbox`.
 As an example, we will now attribute the elevation from the DEM to each measurement location of the Meteobike.
 In the Toolbox choose `SAGA` > `Vector <-> raster` > `Add raster values to points`.
 SAGA (System for Automated Geoscientific Analyses) is a free, hybrid, cross-platform GIS software that is included in QGIS as a plug-in.
 If you do not find this SAGA tool in QGIS, please install the QGIS Plugin 'Processing Saga NextGen Provider' ( menu `Plugins` > `Manage and Install Plugins`).
 Go to the menu `Settings` > `Options` > `Processing` and include under `Providers` > `SAGANG` > `SAGA folder` a path to the folder where SAGA is installed together with QGIS (e.g., C:/Program Files/QGIS 3.34.5/apps/saga9).
+As an alternative to this tool, you could use as well the Plugin 'Point Sampling Tool'.

 ![Images/QGIS_RasterToPoints.png](Images/QGIS_RasterToPoints.png)

 Choose the Meteobike Dataset as the 'Points' and the DEM as the 'Grid'.
 As points do not fall directly in the center of pixels, you may want to interpolate the data between pixels (e.g. here 'Resampling' `[1] Bilinear Interpolation`).
+Make sure that the point data and the raster use the same Coordinate Reference System (CRS).
+Otherwise, the tool might not work properly.
+If the raster has a different CRS, you can use the tool `Warp (repoject)` to reproject the layer.
 Click `Run` to create a new point layer that has the original Meteobike data combined with the data from the DEM (elevation).
 You find the elevation from the DEM in the very last column of the 'Attribute Table'.
 You can now display the data with the elevation from the DEM.

 ![Images/QGIS_SampleDEMPoints.png](Images/QGIS_SampleDEMPoints.png)

-Note that the meteobikes already measured elevation (GPS Altitude) that should actually match the elevation data from the DEM - so there is currently no added value of doing this.
-Nevetheless, you can apply this procedure to any raster dataset (slope, catchment area, land cover data).
+Note that the meteobikes already measured elevation (GPS Altitude) that should actually match the elevation data from the DEM.
+Since the GPS altitude may be incorrect or inaccurate, this is a good way to compare it with the elevation model.
+You can apply this procedure to any raster dataset (slope, catchment area, land cover data).
 There is a whole range of useful terrain analysis tools available in QGIS / SAGA for further analysis.

 ## Combining your meteobike data with other geodata

 As a last exercise you may not only combine elevation information with temperatures, but also combine information on urban density, green cover with the meteobike temperature measurements.
 There are hundreds of different datasets available in cities.

-For example we may be interested whether the amount of greenspace in an urban neighborhood has an influence on nocturnal air temperatures.
+For example, we may be interested whether the amount of greenspace in an urban neighborhood has an influence on nocturnal air temperatures.
 Or is the density of buildings explaining the differences of nocturnal air temperatures?

-In many cities, vector or raster data on the urban form, urban land use and three-dimensional structure is available.
-For Freiburg for example check out the [Catalogue of FreiGIS](https://geodaten.freiburg.de/geonetwork/srv/eng/catalog.search#/search?facet.q=type%2Fdataset).
+In many cities, vector or raster data on the urban form, urban land use and three-dimensional structure are available.
+For Freiburg, for example, check out the [Catalogue of FreiGIS](https://geodaten.freiburg.de/geonetwork/srv/eng/catalog.search#/search?facet.q=type%2Fdataset).
 Data can also be extracted from aerial photos, surveys (digital city models such as [CityGML](https://en.wikipedia.org/wiki/CityGML)) or even 3D laser scanning from aircrafts ([LIDAR](https://en.wikipedia.org/wiki/Lidar)).
 Here is an example of land cover information for Freiburg, Germany at 1 x 1 m resolution:

 ![Images/QGIS_LandCoverSample.png](Images/QGIS_LandCoverSample.png)